Gireve/pncp-implementation-guide/docs/03-functional-guidelines.md

 #### 3.7.1.1 Creation of a contract certificate and a contract certificate bundle

-> **Note:** The actions "Generate a new Key Pair" (step 1) and "Create Contract Certificate Bundle" (step 3) must be performed by the same actor.
+> **📝 Note:** The actions "Generate a new Key Pair" (step 1) and "Create Contract Certificate Bundle" (step 3) must be performed by the same actor.
 The creation of the CCB requires the possession of the Contract Certificate private key and this private key must never circulate unencrypted and outside the specific installation workflows defined in the ISO-15118 standard.

 ##### 3.7.1.1.1 Option 1 – Gireve generates the CC key pair and the CCB